Breastfeeding and Maternal Illness Part 1

 In the intestine (photo 1), information about the microbe (virus or bacterium) passes through a number of cells normally found under the intestinal wall and one, called a B lymphocyte is changed by exposure to that information, enters the lymph and soon, usually within about 24 hours, has now become a plasma cell (photo 2) and is producing antibodies to the very microbe to which the mother has been exposed not that long ago.
 These antibodies enter the milk and help to protect the baby against the infectious agent to which the mother was exposed.
-Note that this all is occurring before the mother knows she is sick.
+Note that this all is usually occurring before the mother knows she is sick.
 But note also that it is the exposure to the microbe that sets all this in motion.
 The mother does not actually have to become ill for all this to happen.

 In the meantime, breastmilk is providing the baby with many other immune substances (lactoferrin, lysozyme to mention only 2 of many) which help the baby fight off any microbe to which he was exposed.
-And the antibodies and other substances form a barrier on the mucous membranes of the baby’s body which protect the baby by preventing the microbes from entering his body (the inside of the intestinal tract is considered outside the body).
-This barrier prevents bacteria and viruses from entering into the baby’s body and is an important way the antibodies protect the baby against infectious agents.
+And the antibodies and other substances form a barrier on the mucous membranes of the baby’s body which protect the baby by preventing the microbes from entering his body (the inside of the gastrointestinal tract is considered outside the body).
+This barrier prevents bacteria and viruses from entering into the baby’s body and is an important way the antibodies and other immune factors protect the baby against infectious agents.

 Unfortunately, not a rare approach